wistia/wistia-open-docs/_posts/data-api.md

 ----------|---------------
-id               | A unique numeric identifier for the Contact or ContactGroup. name             | The display name of this Contact or ContactGroup. type             | A string representing what type of share this object represents: &#039;Contact&#039; or &#039;ContactGroup&#039;. email (optional) | If this object refers to a Contact, this field will be present, indicating the contact email of the person with which the project is shared.
-If it&#039;s a ContactGroup, this field will be omitted.
+id               | A unique numeric identifier for the Contact or ContactGroup. name             | The display name of this Contact or ContactGroup. type             | A string representing what type of share this object represents: 'Contact' or 'ContactGroup'. email (optional) | If this object refers to a Contact, this field will be present, indicating the contact email of the person with which the project is shared.
+If it's a ContactGroup, this field will be omitted.

 #### Example JSON Response

-<pre><code class="language-json">
+{% codeblock example_json_response.json %}
 [
   {
     "id": 14,